bbbradsmith/huffmunch/README.md

 # huffmunch
-A practical generic compression library for the NES or other 6502 platforms.
+This is the future home of a practical generic compression library for the NES or other 6502 platforms.